Outdoor Wall Decor Ideas That Turn Any Yard Into a Cozy Escape You’ll Never Want to Leave

 These pieces work especially well on homes with a lodge, ranch, or cabin aesthetic.
 Imagine a metal deer silhouette against your cedar siding or a bear cutout beside your front door.
 Instant mountain retreat vibes without the hassle of actually living in the mountains.

-2) Vintage inspired metal scrollwork panels perfect for that old-school garden vibe
+Vintage inspired metal scrollwork panels

 You’ll find these beauties in various sizes, with some measuring up to 31.5″ wide.
 They’re typically made of durable metal that can withstand outdoor conditions while maintaining that vintage farmhouse charm.